revrobotDutyZero/robot_library/README.md

 ### Configuration
  * This package was tested on <strong> Ubuntu 16.04 with ROS Kinetic </strong>
- * The provided robot library only worked with <strong> Duty Zero robot platform </strong>
+ * The provided robot library only worked with <strong> designated robot platform </strong>
  * It is strongly recommanded that users do not change the source code of provided library to avoid any error